 Monkey Helpers Today: Our Current Mission

-To provide a safe, healthy, fulfilling environment for post-service and medically challenged monkeys for the rest of their lives at our state-of-the-art Monkey Living Center or one of our Special Care Homes.
+Additionally, we are providing a safe, healthy, fulfilling environment for post-service and medically challenged monkeys for the rest of their lives at our state-of-the-art Monkey Living Center or in one of our Special Care Homes.

 Where We Are Going

 As we go through our transition, we are guided by two fundamental principles.

 First, our mission, providing innovative technologies and quality-of-life opportunities to those living with physical disabilities, will remain our compass.